cssnr/update-json-value-action/README.md

 The **Major** tag is recommended.
 It is the most up-to-date and always backwards compatible.
 Breaking changes would result in a **Major** version bump.
 At a minimum you should use a **Minor** tag.

+The `latest` tag always points to the latest release.

 # Support